ruuda/noblit/README.md

 Below is a demonstration through a film database.
 Let's first insert some films:

-    -- TODO: Create Python bindings and give a Python example, -- rather than an example in a made-up query language. assert
+    -- See also example.py for the same example in a Python DSL, rather than in -- the made-up query language below.
+    assert
       -- Create three new entities, and set the director.name property for them.
       -- The variables s, n, and t will refer to these entities henceforth.